 After their ship sinks, two dozen survivors try to stay alive in a small lifeboat meant for nine people.
 The lifeboat’s Captain, played by Tyrone Power (The Black Swan), suddenly realizes that the numbers don’t add up so he starts throwing people off the boat.

 Reaction & Thoughts:

 Tyrone Power, who also co-produced the movie, is dynamite as the ruthless Captain.
 He’s merciless yet oddly sympathetic.
-Power conveys superbly his character’s internal struggle.
+Power conveys superbly his character’s internal struggles.
 It’s too bad that he died not long after making the movie (he was only 44 years old!) because he had started to take on more challenging roles.

 Conclusions & Final Thoughts:

-While not as cleverly directed as Alfred Hitchcock’s Lifeboat, Abandon Ship is interesting and suspenseful.
+While not as stylishly directed as Alfred Hitchcock’s Lifeboat, Abandon Ship is interesting and suspenseful.
 The film resists passing any kind of judgment — viewers are asked to draw their own conclusions.
 Incredibly, the film was inspired by a real-life incident that occurred in the 19th century.
 The story was previously told in the 1937 film Souls at Sea.
 Remade in 1975.
 B&W, 97 minutes, Not Rated.